alaiacano/alaiacano.github.io/_posts/2021-08-15-interviews.markdown

 - 1-2 specialization-specific interviews: ML, Data Engineering, Frontend, Distributed Systems, etc.
 - An interview with a hiring manager.
 Sometimes this is about "leadership" or other general topics depending on the role.

 The programming interview is probably the most hated.
 I personally don't like being on either side of these interviews.
-Leetcode-style problems that test _CS fundamentals_ can be fun puzzles for some people, and are arguably a decent evaluation of junior engineers without industry experience, but it's a common complaint among senior engineers that they have to study material that they haven't used in years to get a job where they won't use it.
+Leetcode-style problems that test _CS fundamentals_ can be fun puzzles for some people, and are arguably a decent evaluation of junior engineers without industry experience, but it's a [common](https://twitter.com/PhDemetri/status/1425579904205299721) [complaint](https://twitter.com/CubicleApril/status/1424011476889702402) among senior engineers that they have to study material that they haven't used in years to get a job where they won't use it.
 This tweet, from the author of [Homebrew](https://brew.sh/), lives in infamy.

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.</p>&mdash; Max Howell (@mxcl) <a href="https://twitter.com/mxcl/status/608682016205344768?ref_src=twsrc%5Etfw">June 10, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 There are a few questions that people like to use as punching bags.
 Invert a binary tree.
 Reverse a linked list.
 Perform breadth-first and/or depth-first tree traversals.
 Anything to do with heaps.
 I recently read the [history of the "Reverse A Linked List" problem](https://www.hillelwayne.com/post/linked-lists/) and find this take fascintating.
-The goal wasn't to reverse a linked list, it was to make sure you are familiar with pointer manipulation in c, and reversing the linked list was a good way to demonstrate that.
+The goal wasn't to reverse a linked list, it was to make sure you are familiar with pointer manipulation in C, and reversing the linked list was a good way to demonstrate that.

 > In the early 80’s, C programmers were in high demand.
 Interviewers used questions that specifically tested your experience with C, which meant problems involving lots of pointer manipulation.
 This ingrained LL questions as a cultural institution in many places, especially places doing lots of low-level work, like Microsoft and Google.
 From there, it was exported to the wider software world, and lacking the original context, people assumed it was about “testing CS fundamentals” or “quick thinking”.